"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs: NES Risk Analysis Design

-To assess context-poisoning risks introduced by NES context retrieval, we examined how subtle user actions and contaminated context sources could degrade the security of generated suggestions.
-As illustrated in \autoref{fig:context_poisoning}, our evaluation workflow simulates ``context poisoning'' attacks.
-We first identify benign \textit{Structural Context} using \tool{CodeQL} and \tool{tree-sitter}, then inject insecure patterns or sensitive data into specific context sources (e.g., edit history, cross-file dependencies).
-Finally, we trigger a suggestion to observe whether the model retrieves and propagates the poisoned context.
-To capture the diversity of vulnerable patterns, we exercised each context source with different types of security issues.
-For each context source, we constructed 10 test cases associated with a unique CWE.
+Since NES relies on the assembled \textit{Structural Context} to infer the next edit, this category examines whether the security of generated suggestions degrades when that context is contaminated by insecure practices, sensitive data, or malicious code introduced through routine development activities.
+As illustrated in \figlight{\autoref{fig:context_poisoning}}, our evaluation workflow assumes a closed-codebase threat model in which contamination originates from artifacts already present in the same codebase rather than from external attackers.
+Building on the test-case construction described above, we keep the \textit{Structural Context} at the cursor benign and instead inject insecure patterns or sensitive data drawn from other locations of the same codebase into a specific peripheral context source (e.g., \textit{Edit History}, \textit{Recently Viewed Code}, or cross-file dependencies).
+We then trigger a suggestion and observe whether the model retrieves the contaminated source and propagates it into the generated edit.
+To capture the diversity of vulnerable patterns, each context source is exercised with a distinct class of security issue, yielding 10 test cases per source, each tied to a unique CWE.
 The specific logic for each risk vector is detailed below:

 \textbf{V1.
 Pre-trained Model} (M1.
 Inherent Model Weakness).
-This vector assesses intrinsic biases in the pre-trained model.
-We remove secure cryptographic implementations from the \textit{Structural Context} to force the model to generate based on its internal knowledge.
-If it autonomously suggests weak algorithms (e.g., DES, MD5), it indicates a susceptibility to training data biases favoring insecure primitives (CWE-327).
+This vector assesses intrinsic biases inherited from the pre-trained model.
+We strip concrete cryptographic implementations from the \textit{Structural Context}, leaving only the developer's high-level intent (e.g., hashing or encryption) without any security-relevant cue about which algorithm to use.
+If the model then autonomously fills in weak primitives (e.g., DES, MD5), it indicates a susceptibility to training-data biases that favor insecure defaults (CWE-327).

 \textbf{V2.
 Recently Viewed Code} (M2.
 Imperceptible Historical Context).
-This vector tests if the retrieval mechanism blindly aggregates sensitive data from the user's recent navigation.
-We place raw secrets (e.g., API keys) from configuration files in the \textit{Recently Viewed Code} buffer while editing a file that safely handles credentials.
-If the model suggests the raw secret from the viewed file, it confirms a data leakage vulnerability driven by context aggregation (CWE-312).
+This vector targets \textit{incidental exposure through passive browsing}: unlike explicit edits or declared dependencies, recently viewed files enter the context silently and are hard for developers to perceive.
+We place raw secrets (e.g., API keys) in a viewed configuration file while keeping the editing file (\textit{Structural Context}) free of sensitive data.
+If the model emits the secret in its suggestion, it confirms a data-leakage vulnerability caused by cross-source context aggregation (CWE-312).